-PRE-SALE 10% DISCOUNT UNTIL APRIL 15 // Join us for five social outings to kick off the trail running season.
-We created this club so we can motivate each other to get back into the swing of things and enjoy outdoor runs during the week.
-The club offers five evening runs, led by our team of Chèvres.
-The goal is to have fun and simply run as a group to stretch our legs at the start of the season, without focusing on performance.
+Join us for five social runs to kick off the trail running season.
+We created this club so we could motivate each other to get back into the swing of things and go for runs outdoors during the week.
+The club offers five evening runs, led by our Chèvres team.
+Our goal here is to have fun—simply running together as a group to stretch our legs a bit at the start of the season, without focusing on performance.

 This is the perfect running club to kick off the season!
 Join us for five fun-filled evenings of women-only running.
 No coaching is provided on the field.
 This is a social event focused on meeting people and inclusive running.